Heat Transfer Today

 Honeycomb design automobile oil cooler

-In manufacturing a honeycomb radiator like the one in this photo, both ends of the tubes (which in this case are about 3” long) were enlarged into a hexagon shape as seen here.
-A bundle of tubes (in this case about 150, but in some cases thousands) was bound together and soft brazed by dunking each end of the assembly in turn into a solder bath.
+In manufacturing a honeycomb radiator like the one in this photo, the maker enlarged both ends of the tubes (which in this case are about 3” long) into a hexagon shape as seen here.
+They bound a bundle of tubes (in this case about 150, but in some cases thousands) together and soft brazed them by dunking each end of the assembly in turn into a solder bath.
 The solder would rise about 3/8” into the gap between tubes by capillary action, but would not rise into the tubes themselves.
-Air flows in the inside of the tubes, while the liquid to be cooled (probably oil) flows in the gaps between them.
-A plugged tube and the tube failure that made it necessary may be seen at the bottom left.
+Air flows in the inside of the tubes, while the liquid to be cooled (probably oil in this device) flows in the gaps between them.
+You can see a plugged tube and the tube failure that made it necessary at the bottom left.
 Radiator courtesy of B. Hosticka.

 (installed on a Spad XVI) (displayed at the National Air & Space Museum Udvar-Hazy Center)